Understanding Multimodal LLMs Under Distribution Shifts: An Information-Theoretic Approach: Information-theoretic Analysis on MLLM Performance Gap

 where $ \delta= \mathbb{E}_{\mathbf{x}\sim P_{\mathbf{X}}} [D_{\rm KL}(P_{Y|\mathbf{X}=\mathbf{x}}\| P_{\theta}(\cdot|\mathbf{x}))] $.

-\paragraph{Going from instruction tuning to test-time MI.} While $I(P_{\mathbf{X}Y})$ measures the MI between the input query and ground truth response from $P_{\mathbf{X}Y}$, one can measure MI between the input query and model response on the evaluation-time distribution.
-In particular, we use a tensor product $P_{\mathbf{X}} \otimes P_{\theta}$ to present this joint distribution between the input distribution $P_\mathbf{X}$ and \emph{generated output} distribution $P_{\theta}(y|\mathbf{x})$:
+\paragraph{Going from instruction tuning to test-time MI.} While $I(P_{\mathbf{X}Y})$ measures the MI between the input query and ground truth response from $P_{\mathbf{X}Y}$, one may be interested in measuring MI between the query and model response on inference-time distributions.
+We use a tensor product $P_{\mathbf{X}} \otimes P_{\theta}$ to present a joint distribution between the input distribution $P_\mathbf{X}$ and \emph{model output} distribution $P_{\theta}(y|\mathbf{x})$:

 Accordingly, the mutual information w.r.t. the joint distribution $P_{\mathbf{X}} \otimes P_{\theta}$ can be written as:

 \paragraph{Limitation of test-time MI under distribution shifts.} Although one could directly use $I(P_{\mathbf{X}} \otimes P_{\theta})$, the mutual information between the input query and the model response, as a metric, the vanilla MI may not be suitable for scenarios involving distribution shifts.
 For example, consider the distribution $P_{\mathbf{X}}$ (e.g., general domain), and the distribution $Q_{\mathbf{X}}$ (e.g., medical domain).
 Suppose the MI w.r.t. model $P_{\theta}$ on $P_{\mathbf{X}}$, i.e., $I(P_{\mathbf{X}}\otimes P_{{\theta}})$ is 2.0, while on the $Q_{\mathbf{X}}$, it is $I(Q_{\mathbf{X}}\otimes P_{{\theta}})=1.0$.
 Does this imply that model $P_\theta$ performs twice as poorly on $Q_{\mathbf{X}}$?
 The answer is unclear.